Kriechi/Cura-DuetRRFPlugin/README.md

 * Click "Ok"
 * Done!

-Look at the bottom right - there should be the big blue button with you printer name on it!
+Now you can load a model and slice it.
+Then look at the bottom right - there should be the big blue button with you printer name on it!

 ## Features